gabikakol/pygame-project/README.md

 # PyGame project
-Final project for the Advanced Course in Programming in Python: multiplayer game in PyGame.
+Final project for the Advanced Course in Programming in Python: multiplayer game *MONEY HUNT* in PyGame.

 ## User guide
 Player 1 - ghost <br/>